 During the year ended December 31, 2020, the Company concluded that the effects of the COVID-19 pandemic, including the recessionary economic environment and the impact on certain of the Company's operations, indicated that it was more likely than not that the fair values of certain of its reporting units with goodwill had declined below the respective carrying amounts of such reporting units as of March 31, 2020.
 As a result, the Company tested the goodwill associated with such reporting units for impairment by estimating the fair values of the respective reporting units as of March 31, 2020 and recognized goodwill impairment losses of \$20.3 million associated with IT'SUGAR and \$2.1 million associated with certain of its other reporting units.
 On September 22, 2020, the Company deconsolidated IT'SUGAR as a result of IT'SUGAR filing the Bankruptcy Cases and derecognized the remaining IT'SUGAR goodwill balance of approximately \$14.9 million as of that date.
 During the year ended December 31, 2021, IT'SUGAR emerged from bankruptcy, and the Company reconsolidated IT'SUGAR.
 The Company accounted for the consolidation of IT'SUGAR upon under the acquisition method of accounting, which requires that the assets acquired and liabilities assumed associated with an acquiree be recognized at their fair values at the consolidation date.
-As a result, the Company remeasured the carrying value of its equity interests in IT'SUGAR at fair value with the remeasurement adjustment recognized in the Company's statement of operations, and recognized so the Company's determination addet and (ii) the fair values of the Company's interests in IT'SUGAR and the noncontrolling interests in IT'SUGAR's assets and liabilities as million of goodwill upon the consolidation of IT'SUGAR.
-Inherent in the Company's determinations of fair value of IT'SUGAR's assets and liabilities at the company's strategic plans with regard to its operating the Company's assessment of current economic indicators and market valuations, and assumptions about the Comp
+As a result, the Company remeasured the carrying value of its equity interests in IT'SUGAR at fair value with the remeasurement adjustment recognized in the Company's statement of operations, and recognized goodwill based on the difference between (i) the fair values of IT'SUGAR.
+The Company reconsolidation of IT'SUGAR.
+Inherent in the Company's determinations of fair value of IT'SUGAR.
+The Company recognized \$14.3 million of goodwill upon the consolidation of IT'SUGAR.
+Inherent in the Company's determinations of fair value of IT'SUGAR's assets and liabilities are certain judgments and estimates relating to future cash flows, including the Company's assessment of current economic indicators